 Factor Implications for Growth and Development Opportunities Industry Development Identifying current specialty crop producers, acreage and locations across the state is a key to understanding what specialty crop production exists in Kansas.
-During 2019, a new KSCGA website was created and databases identifying current specialty crop producers and their locations and technical support personnel were produced.
+During 2019, a new KSCGA website was created and databases identifying current specialty crop producers, their locations, and technical support personnel were produced to help build awareness and networking linkages for growers.
 Additional work is being done to identify crop locations and further technical support.
 New Products Historically, edible beans, sweet potatoes, pumpkins, watermelons, muskmelons and ethnic crops have all grown successfully in the Kansas climate.
 Recently, less stable crops such as berries, vegetables, greens, strawberries, fruits and even baker's wheat have become more prevalent.
 And in 2019, some specialty crop growers began investigating hemp farming.
 As more specialty crop producers become identified, more new products will also be identified that in the past might not have been labeled specialty crops.